technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 - Flow/TypeScript?
 - Graphql?
 - forms
-- biggest benefit of renderers separation?
-- src/shared for shared stuff
+- Workspace for features with yarn? (npm has plans to implement this)